 Aggressively activating the Thrive Channel also means increasing, sometimes very significantly, how often people feel what most of us would call positive emotions associated with seizing and exploiting organizationally-relevant opportunities – feeling excited, happy, filled with pride, passionate, a sense of camaraderie, even joy.

 Two Channel human nature makes us emotional creatures in both our Survive and Thrive channels, certainly more so than one might ever expect after an education in business, law, medicine, engineering, economics/finance, or pretty much anything else based on modern science and analytical thinking.
-On the Thrive side, the role that positive emotions play is easy to see in virtually all the great leadership stories from the 20th century.
-(Which, unlike the astonishing new adventures from the Internet or other Silicon Valley worlds which are still in process, have finished with the conclusive results available.)
-Again and again one finds in those stories Thrive behavior, where people are mobilized to build something of significance, despite barriers, that takes a group into a better future.
+On the Thrive side, the role that positive emotions play is easy to see in virtually all the great leadership stories.
+Again, and again one finds in those stories Thrive behavior, where people are mobilized to build something of significance, despite barriers, that takes a group into a better future.
 Also, again and again one finds the central figure in these stories is a force that builds opportunity-related positive emotion in other people, some of whom then go and do the same for additional people until you find an accelerating organizational momentum building.

 These stories can be breathtaking.
 On the government side, one finds in the last half century Nelson Mandela becoming President in a country filled with hate and anxiety.
 Study his actions and one sees a highly visible beacon of hope, joy, and determination to build the first truly modern African country that was black lead and governed.
 This positive emotional attitude, almost totally missing before his election, grew and grew.
 And what many experts predicted would inevitably turn to horrific civil war, with enormous loss of life, did not happen.
 People took a different path.
 It’s a story usually told as an example of the possibilities when you have a larger-than-life leader.
 But there is another story here, one about behavior that plays off the reality of human hardwiring that helped a group lift itself from what many saw as a crash landing and into the exceptionally challenging, but so-much-better flight path that they are on today.